 Thyroid issues

-An overactive or underactive thyroid throws off thyroid hormone levels in your body.
-These problems might arise due to an autoimmune disorder, drugs, tumors, and other factors.
+An overactive or underactive thyroid gland throws off thyroid hormone levels in your body.
+These problems might arise due to autoimmune disorders, medications, tumors, and other factors.

 Stress

-Your body produces cortisol as a response to stress.
-Long-term stress subjects your body to high amounts of cortisol for extended periods of time, which can impact the levels of other hormones in the body.
-An oversupply of cortisol can result in Cushing syndrome.
+Your body produces cortisol in response to stress.
+Chronic stress subjects your body to high amounts of cortisol for extended periods of time, which can disrupt other hormones in the body.
+For example, a prolonged oversupply of cortisol can result in Cushing’s syndrome.

 Eating disorders